-Rituals and Ceremonies to Honor the Winter Solstice - Dec 21
+How to Create a Spiral of Light, Rituals and Ceremonies to Honor the Winter Solstice on Dec 21

 As the longest night or darkest day of the year, Winter Solstice is a powerful moment in the solar cycle where we are reminded that in the darkness we must connect to the light within us.
 This is more difficult to do when we don’t see light reflected back to us by the outside world.
-We have to find it inside ourselves at this time of year, and we can celebrate our capacity to do so by honoring this day.
+We have to find it inside ourselves at this time of year, and we can celebrate our capacity to do so by honoring this day, and by honoring our own darkness.

 Many ancient cultures had similar spiritual meanings for Winter Solstice, and many seasonal symbols connected to Christmas have their roots in the solstice and pagan celebrations.
 For example, the yule log came from a pagan ritual.
 A birch yule log was lit on the eve of the solstice—to conquer the darkness, protect against evil spirits, and bring luck—and burned for 12 hours.
 A tree, adorned with burning candles, later replaced the log.
 Holly, with its bright berries and rich foliage, was an important symbol because it could withstand the harshness of winter and maintain its color and life, as could mistletoe and evergreens.
 (Read about how to create a Yule Log here.)

 Regardless of what religious beliefs one holds, we all experience the solstice.
-And in connection with Earth-honoring cultures who honor this seasonal turning point, you can create a beautiful ritual which symbolizes finding the light in the darkness at home or with a group - below are three ways or ideas to hold a Winter Solstice ceremony, or create a Spiral of Light:
+In connection with Earth-honoring cultures who honor this seasonal turning point, you can create a beautiful ritual which symbolizes finding the light in the darkness at home or with a group - below are three ways or ideas to hold a Winter Solstice ritual, or create a Spiral of Light:

 Simple Winter Solstice Ceremony or Ritual: